desyncr/bspwmrc/README.md

           make && make install

+   - Update your system to integrate the changes:

+          - Open up `~/.xinitrc` and add the following to the bottom:

+                  sxhkd &
+                    exec bspwm

+          - Make .xinitrc executable

+                  chmod +x ~/.xinitrc

+    - Create an entry for your login manager, if any:

+          - Make the file `/usr/share/xsessions/bspwm.desktop` and add the following to it:

+                  [Desktop Entry]
+                  Encoding=UTF-8
+                  Name=BSPWM
+                  Comment=Binary Space Partitioning Window Manager
+                  Exec=xinitrc
+                  Type=XSession

+          - Link your .xinitrc to an executable file in your path

+                  ln -s ~/.xinitrc /usr/bin/xinitrc

   * Be sure to have the following packages installed

           libxcb
           xcb-util
           xcb-util-wm

-* If you want to use Compton configure the path to it on init:

-          compton=~/.compton/

 * Set up custom configuration (this repo)

         git clone http://github.com/desyncr/bspwmrc.git
         cd bspwmrc
         ln -s $PWD ~/.config/bspwm
         ln -s $PWD ~/.config/sxhkd

+* If you want to use Compton configure the path to it on init:

+          compton=~/.compton/

 ## Contact and Feedback